pgillet/spark-article/11-configmap.md

 To make the pod template file accessible to the spark-submit process, we must set the Spark property `spark.kubernetes.executor.podTemplateFile` with its local pathname in the driver pod.
 To do so, the file will be automatically mounted onto a volume in the driver pod when it’s created.

+# Object Names and Labels

+We use the `app-name` label to semantically group all the Kubernetes resources related to a single Spark application.
+In our case, this label provides uniqueness, and we do not expect multiple Spark applications to carry the same value for this label (at least in the _name_space-time considered).

+For a given Spark application, all the object names are then derived from the `app-name`.
+We simply add a suffix which also qualifies the type of the object: `-driver` for the driver pod, `-driver-svc` for the driver service, `-ui-svc` for the Spark UI service, `-ui-ingress` for the Spark UI ingress, and `-cm` for the ConfigMap.

+We also set the label `spark-role` at the pod level to differentiate the drivers from their executors.

+This naming and labeling is consistent with the Spark operator.
+As a result, Spark applications can be treated and filtered in the same way, whether they are triggered by the Spark operator or by spark-submit. :thumbsup: